Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

     * No matter what page a new visitor lands on, they're able to easily find and use the navigation bar.
     * The logo image and hero title are links that always lead back to the homepage.
-    * The landing section of the homepage contains a desription of the music label, their genre and location.
+    * The landing section of the homepage contains a description of the music label, their genre and location.

 2. As a new visitor to the site, I want to be able to find specific artists.

-    * On the home page, artist's profiles are grouped together in order to aid the site visitor find the indended artist quickly and provide the scope of the label.
+    * On the home page, artist's profiles are grouped together in order to aid the site visitor find the intended artist quickly and provide the scope of the label.

-3. As a new visitor to the website, I want to be able read some personal information relating to each artist so I can understand their lyrics in context.
+3. As a new visitor to the website, I want the ability to read personal information relating to each artist, so I can understand their lyrics in context.

     * Each artist profile contains a concise biography and their latest video release.

 4. As a fan, I want the ability to purchase physical/digital copies of their music.

-    * On the homepage, each artist's profile has a link to their bandcamp page where potential customers can purchase their music digitally.
+    * On the homepage, each artist's profile has a link to their Bandcamp page where potential customers can purchase their music digitally.
     * Within shop.html , physical media will be available for sale once it is in stock.

-5. As a fan, I want to be able to interact with social media from their twitter account.
+5. As a fan, I want to be able to interact with social media from their Twitter account.

     * Near the bottom of the homepage, there is an embedded twitter timeline where users can read the label's entire feed.
-    * A twitter follow button has also been placed within the footer, which has been syncronised across all pages.
+    * A twitter follow button has also been placed within the footer, which has been synchronised across all pages.

 6. As a potential employer, I would like the ability to see previous events they have done in order to make a more calculated business decision on whether to hire one of the label's artists.